wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 Use the Github issue tracker.
 (You will need a Github account to do so.)
 * [Send us an email](mailto:david.elisma@canada.ca?subject=Long%20document%20research%20project) |
 Send an email to [David Elisma](mailto:david.elisma@canada.ca?subject=Long%20document%20research%20project) with your ideas or comments to make yourself heard.
-* Participate on GCconncet or gccollab |
+* Participate on GCconncet or [GCcollab](https://gccollab.ca/groups/profile/199780/encollaborating-on-the-web-experience-toolkitfr) |
 Send us a short comment or idea
 * [Participate in person](http://wet-boew.github.io/wet-boew/docs/start-en.html#wet-boew-code-sprint) |
 Community meetings are being held every Tuesday at 200 boul. le Portage.
 Dates and locations of upcoming meetings will be posted as they are arranged.